Provostry of St. Nicholas, Passau: History

 The provostry had responsibility for several parishes: in Bavaria, Aidenbach, Alburg in Straubing, St Petrus in Hartkirchen in Pocking, St Ulrich in Pocking and Mariä Himmelfahrt (Assumption of the Virgin Mary) in Mittich in Neuhaus am Inn; and in Austria, Alkoven, Grieskirchen, Münichreith am Ostrong, Neukirchen am Ostrong in Pöggstall, Bad Wimsbach-Neydharting, Roitham am Traunfall and Pollham.
 After the dissolution of the provostry these became independent parishes, mostly still ministered to by former canons of St Nicholas'.
 The Provostry of St Oswald in Sankt Oswald-Riedlhütte was for a relatively short period (1431–1563) administered from St Nicholas' before being given to the Benedictines.

 During the Baroque period the provostry provided a base and workshop for several generations of sculptors, including among others Joseph Matthias Götz and Joseph Deutschmann.
 For a time this was the most important sculpture workshop between Munich and Vienna.
 The provostry buildings were thoroughly refurbished in 1666 by Carlo Antonio Carlone in the Baroque style around two large courtyards.

 Dissolution

 In 1803, in the course of secularisation, the provostry was dissolved.
 At that point there were 40 canons, the last of whom, Isidor Alois Reisinger, died on 8 May 1851 in Kirchdorf bei Haag.

 There were no buyers for the premises, which thus remained the property of the town.

-The contents of the library were split between the Hofbibliothek in Munich, the library of the then University of Landshut and the libraries of the Gymnasia of Straubing and Passau.
+The contents of the library were split between the Hofbibliothek in Munich, the library of the then Ludwig-Maximilians-Universität München in Landshut and the libraries of the Gymnasia of Straubing and Passau.

 The canonry's four town houses (Freihöfe) in the Habsburg territories - the Nikolaihof in Mautern an der Donau; the former Turmhof in Horn, now the town hall; the Klosterneuburger Hof in Klosterneuburg; and the Freyhof in Aschach an der Donau - were confiscated by the Lower Austrian administration and later sold.